Ladysman: Three-year-old season

 His trainer, Bud Stotler, convinced the owner that Ladysman needed that race and decided to run him in the second jewel of the Triple Crown, the Preakness Stakes at Pimlico Race Course in Baltimore, Maryland.
 Ladysman was made the second choice in a field of ten stakes winners at odds of 3:1 in the "Run for the Black-Eyed Susans".
 He broke from gate three and settled into a stalking position of third behind favorite Head Play, who led gate to wire in solid fractions of :23-3/5 and :48 flat for the first quarter and half mile.
 Around the final turn, Ladysman held off several challenges and passed De Valera for second.
 He finished four lengths short of first and withstood the rush of Utopian to place by a head.
 The Derby winner lacked speed and faded to last out of ten.

 Later career

 In 1934, Ladysman scored his biggest victory in the Suburban Handicap at Belmont Park.
 He also showed with third-place finishes in both the Stars and Stripes Handicap at Arlington Park and the Metropolitan Handicap at Belmont.
 As a five-year-old, he ran second in The Big Cap at Santa Anita Park and third in the San Juan Capistrano Handicap in 1935.
 As a six-year-old, he began stud duty and stood at Almahurst Farm in Kentucky.

+Pedigree

+Ladysman is inbred 3S x 4D to the stallion Sundridge, meaning that he appears third generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Ladysman is inbred 4S x 3D to the stallion Polymelus, meaning that he appears fourth generation on the sire side of his pedigree and third generation on the dam side of his pedigree.